Quantum transitions from superfluid to insulating phases in disordered Bose systems: Abstract

 \section{Abstract}

 By the example of Heisenberg $d$-dimensional disordered non-frustrated antiferromagnets, we discuss quantum transitions at $d\ge2$ from magnetically ordered (superfluid) to various disorder-induced insulating phases (Bose-glass, Mott-glass, etc.) in Bose systems with quenched disorder.
-Our consideration is based on the hydrodynamic description of long-wavelength excitations and on the assumption that the ordered part of the system shows fractal properties near the transition point.
-We propose that the scaling ansatz for the free energy suggested before for the transition to the Bose-glass phase is applicable also for other transitions if the quenched disorder does not produce a local imbalance in sublattices magnetizations.
+We perform a scaling consideration as well as a discussion based on the hydrodynamic description of long-wavelength excitations and on the assumption that the ordered part of the system shows fractal properties near the transition point.
+We propose that the scaling ansatz for the singular part of the free energy suggested before for the transition to the Bose-glass phase is applicable also for other transitions if the quenched disorder does not produce a local imbalance in sublattices magnetizations.
 We show using the scaling consideration that $\eta=2-z$ and $\beta=\nu d/2$, where $\eta$, $\beta$, and $\nu$, are critical exponents of the correlation function, the order parameter, and the correlation length, respectively, and $z$ is the dynamical critical index.
 These relations were missed in previous analytical discussions of Bose-glass and Mott-glass phases.
 They signify, in particular, that $z=d/2$ for the transition to the Mott-glass phase and that the density of states of localized excitations shows a superuniversal (i.e., independent of $d$) behavior near the transitions.
 Being derived solely from the scaling analysis, the above relations for $\eta$ and $\beta$ are valid also for the transition to the random-singlet phase.